itkau/6over6privacypolicy/index.md

 Please also note that we may require additional information, including certain personal data, in order to authenticate and process your request.
 Such additional information may be then retained by us for legal purposes (e.g., as proof of the identity of the person submitting the request).

-**By clicking the "I read and Agree" button you agree with the below information.** I understand and agree that:
+**By clicking the "Read and Agree" button you agree with the below information.** I understand and agree that:

 *	I hereby consent that 6 over 6 may use pictures of me in which I appear and I consent for the processing of my personal data for the purpose of developing the tool.
 *	I have the right to withdraw my consent at any time following which the company may retain and process only personal data collected before I withdraw my consent or that is otherwise required under applicable law.